CorleoneSalute/SHADOW-BLOCKER-BLOCKLIST/README.md

 New domains and categories are added through two parallel processes:

-**Manual research.** New platforms and emerging tracking techniques are identified by following cybersecurity and technology news sources, then researched and classified individually using this project's methodology (see [Methodology](#methodology) above).
+**Manual research** New platforms and emerging tracking techniques are identified by following cybersecurity and technology news sources, then researched and classified individually using this project's methodology (see [Methodology](#methodology) above).

-**Automated new-domain signals.** A daily job checks several external blocklists for domains added in the last 24 hours that aren't yet covered here, and writes candidates to `reports/new-domain-suggestions.md`.
+**Automated new-domain signals** A daily job checks several external blocklists for domains added in the last 24 hours that aren't yet covered here, and writes candidates to `reports/new-domain-suggestions.md`.
 This is a research signal only —